bgamari/ghc-wiki-import/pattern-families.md

-The syntax from [PatternSynonyms](pattern-synonyms) could be reused for simplicity:
+The syntax from [PatternSynonyms](pattern-synonyms) can be reused for simplicity:

 ```wiki